thegreenwebfoundation/co2.js/README.md

 // returns true if green, otherwise false greencheck.check("google.com")

-// returns an array of the green domains, in this case ["google. greencheck.check(["google.com", "kochindustries.com"]) com"]
+// returns an array of the green domains, in this case ["google.com"]. greencheck.check(["google.com", "kochindustries.com"])]

 // returns an array of green domains, again in this case, ["google.com"] greencheck.checkPage(["google.com"])

 ```

-Please note, we currently look at just the carbon cost of _generating_ the electricity, similar to how the IEA does, not the full life cycle cost of the energy, which would include things like:
+Please note, we currently look at just the carbon cost of _generating_ the electricity, similar to how the IEA does, not the full life cycle cost of the energy.

+Doign this would include things like:

-- the carbon associated with digging up the fuel
+- the carbon emitted when carryung out activity associated with digging up the fuel
-- the carbon associated with mining the materials to build the power stations, datacentres
+- the carbon associated with mining the materials to _build_ the power stations, datacentres, and so on
 - the end of life costs
 - the maintenance costs over the life of the datacentres, power generation and end user devices, and the rest of the internet

-We'd like to do this, and we know how complicated this is likely to be.
+Life cycle figures do exist, but they are very difficult to do well.
+If you're interested in contributing to this. we'd love to hear from you.

 # Licenses